astronomer/airflow-guides/guides/kubepod-operator.md

 ### Step 3: Add a namespace and service account to the EKS Cluster

-It is best practice to use a new namespace and separate service account for all pods sent to the EKS cluster from the Airflow environment.
+It is best practice to use a new namespace and separate service account for all Pods sent to the EKS cluster from the Airflow environment.

 ```bash
 # create a new namespace on the EKS cluster